grst/reportsrender/README.rst

 * Python
 * `pandoc`_

-For the Rmarkdown render engine additionally:
+For the Rmarkdown render engine additionally
+(there is no need to install them if you are not going to use the Rmarkdown rendeirng engine:

 * R and the following packages: